pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 For `RwLockWriteGuard` however `downgrade` is sound, because it's `map` method returns another type.
 But that returned type, `MappedRwLockWriteGuard`, now has to remain unique, so [`MappedRwLockWriteGuard::downgrade`](https://docs.rs/lock_api/0.3/lock_api/struct.MappedRwLockWriteGuard.html#method.downgrade) is unsound.

+### Upgrade

+upgrade:
+- if there is more than one shared reference:
+  - RefCell: panic
+  - RwLock: block (if only in other threads), deadlock (if also in current thread)
+- a mapped reference can be upgraded, so maybe useful for RefCell
+- trying to acquire `RwLockwriteGuard` more than once (per thread) can cause a deadlock.
+- trying to acquire `RwLockUpgradableReadGuard` more than once (per thread) can cause a deadlock.
+- `RwLockUpgradableReadGuard`: only one per thread

 ## Any other creativity?

 Appearently rustaceans really like to push the boundaries, to explore the limits of what keeps these interior mutability conventions sound.